 - Under the influence of alcohol and/or drugs

-Car vs. bike accidents often causes serious injury to the bicyclist.
-A bicycle accident injury can be a life-changing event.
-The consequences of your injury could have lifelong effects.
-Your bicycle accident injury may affect your lifelong ability to work and care for your family.
+Car accidents involving a bicyclist often cause serious injury to the bicyclist.
+A bicycle accident injury can be a life-changing event and can have long-term consequences and injuries.
 Some common bike accident injuries include:

 - Broken and fractured bones